-For energy efficiency measures, the deemed savings approach relies on the Database for Energy Efficient Resources (DEER).
-DEER is a California Energy Commission (CEC) and California Public Utilities Commission (CPUC) sponsored database available at http://deeresources.com.
+For energy efficiency measures, the deemed savings approach previously relied on the Database for Energy Efficient Resources (DEER).
+DEER is a California Energy Commission (CEC) and California Public Utilities Commission (CPUC) sponsored database.
+Recently, the CPUC initiated plans to adopt a new source for deemed energy efficiency measures and values: the California Electronic Technical Reference Manual (eTRM).
+The eTRM can be found at ETRM (caetrm.com).
+CPUC will maintain the older DEER and its related archive of work papers during this transition but intends to phase out the resource over the next year.

-DEER is designed to provide well-documented estimates of energy and peak demand savings values, measure costs, and effective useful life (EUL).
-When individual measures are not available in DEER, other industry standard resources may be utilized, as outlined in CARB's Low-Income Weatherization Program Quantification Methodology.
+Deemed energy efficiency measures provide well-documented estimates of energy and peak demand savings values, measure costs, and effective useful life (EUL).
+When individual measures are not available in the eTRM, other industry standard resources may be utilized, as outlined in CARB's Low-Income Weatherization Program Quantification Methodology.
 Home energy audit software approved by the California Energy Commission, or approved by Energy Upgrade California, is used by CSD's administrators to estimate energy savings for various energy efficiency measures available under LIWP.